intuition-dev/mbCLIx/docs/_doc2/docs/more.md

 ### Exceptions

 Sometimes, rarely, you write your own back end service.
 Make the API public on the client-side, not server-side.
-This way, if protocols change it minimizes impact on the API users's web apps.
+This way, if protocols change it minimizes impact on the API end-users's web apps.

 ### Benchmark - Pillar 10